jacopomaroli/captcha-jwt-auth/README.md

 Amount of received cryptanalysis
 Availability of studies on side-channel (other than cache timing) protections
 ```

+# Improvements
+- obfuscating secrets rather than printing them on startup when dumping the config
+- dynamic log level from runtime config rather than compile time config
+- writing logs both on files and stdout

 # References, shoutouts, and things that helped developing the project
 - https://github.com/zupzup/rust-jwt-example